 Students awarded Federal Work-Study (FWS) have the opportunity to earn the amount of their award by working on campus.
 Federal Work-Study students will receive a bi-week paycheck.
 Most students work 6-10 hours per week while school is in session to earn their offered award.
 Funds from this program are paid directly to the student and can be used for personal expenses.

-For more information on work-study positions visit the Career Services page.
+For more information on work-study positions, please visit our Work Study page.

 Unsubsidized loans are not awarded on the basis of financial need.
 The loan accrues interest from the time it it is disbursed until it is paid in full.
 If you allow the interest to accrue while you are in school or during repayment periods, this interest will be capitalized.
 Interest that is capitalized will be added to the principal amount of your loan, and additional interest will be based on the higher amount.
 The interest rate for Federal Unsubsidized Loans for is 6.8%.
 Note: Students can pay the interest on their unsubsidized Stafford loan while in school.
 Students interested in making payments should contact their lender directly.

 Federal Stafford Loan Fee - The origination fee is held by the U.S. Department of Education as an expense of assuming a Direct Loan.
 Loans with a first disbursement date prior to March 1, 2013 will have a 1.0% fee deducted from each loan disbursement.
 Loans with a first disbursement date on or after March 1, 2013 will have a 1.051% fee deducted from each loan disbursement.